aismlv/minivan/README.md

 new_index = Index.from_file(filepath)
 ```

-## matmul vs ANN
+## `np.matmul` vs ANN

-Due to numpy's use of BLAS and other optimisations, brute-force search is performant enough for a large set of real-world applications.
-There are a bunch of cases when you might not need an approximate nearest neighbour library and can go with a simpler approach:
+In most cases you would want to go with an ANN solution such as [hnswlib](https://github.com/nmslib/hnswlib), but due to numpy's use of BLAS and other optimisations, brute-force search is performant enough for a large set of applications (see a [quick benchmark](https://github.com/aismlv/minivan/blob/main/experiments/benchmark/README.md) for an illustration.)
+There are a bunch of cases when you might want to start with a simpler approach:

 - Your document set is not in the multiple millions
 - You're in the experimentation phase and want to iterate on the index rapidly with fast build times
-- Your application requires the best accuracy
+- Your application requires the best possible accuracy
 - You want to avoid the need to finetune hyperparameters (which can affect [performance and latency](https://github.com/erikbern/ann-benchmarks) quite a lot)

-See a [quick benchmark](https://github.com/aismlv/minivan/blob/main/experiments/benchmark/README.md) for an illustration.